Applying Artificial Intelligence to Astrophysics

-MADELEinE (MAchine and DEep LEarning in Experiments) is a research program (PI: Antonio Pagliaro) that focuses on the application of Artificial Intelligence (AI) methods in the field of astrophysics and astroparticle physics.
-The program aims to use cutting-edge AI techniques to analyze large datasets from telescopes and particle detectors, with the goal of revolutionizing our understanding of the universe.
+MADELEinE (MAchine and DEep LEarning in Experiments) is a research program (PI: Antonio Pagliaro) that applies artificial intelligence to astrophysics and astroparticle physics.
+We develop machine and deep learning methods to analyse the large datasets produced by telescopes and particle detectors, with attention to making the resulting models interpretable and reproducible.

-The research program is carried out partly within the framework of the NATIONAL CENTRE FOR HPC, BIG DATA AND QUANTUM COMPUTING – Spoke 2 – FUNDAMENTAL RESEARCH & SPACE ECONOMY.
+The research program is carried out partly within the framework of the National Centre for HPC, Big Data and Quantum Computing.

 Contact person